-- Merits are awarded as ePraise points - Graduated awarding of Merits is based on level of achievement: - All Staff can give 1 Merit, 2 Merit and 3 Merit awards to pupils dependent on the positive choices they make within a lesson and the effort displayed. - SLT can give 4 Merit and 5 Merit awards to pupils for displaying outstanding contributions through their behaviour and/or academic work. - Merits are also awarded throughout the school day, including breaktimes/lunchtimes - Half termly rewards for Merits received: Bronze, Silver, Gold Thresholds for each milestone will alter based on length of half term. - All pupils to receive a certificate and other graduated forms of reward during the final week of the half term. - At the start of each half term, the Bronze, Silver, Gold milestone thresholds of Merits and rewards are announced and Merits reset. - o Curriculum Awards- celebrated at an awards ceremony during the summer term. - o Positive Postcards and phone calls home - Golden Tickets - Rewards Lessons and activities - Celebration assemblies - o Lucky dips and prize draws - o Points boosters for 100% attendance and 'Zero' demerits - Attendance rewards - ePraise Achievement Badges o Reflection- pupils are given opportunity to reflect on their actions
+- o Merits are awarded as ePraise points - Graduated awarding of Merits is based on level of achievement: - All Staff can give 1 Merit, 2 Merit and 3 Merit awards to pupils dependent on the positive choices they make within a lesson and the effort displayed. - SLT can give 4 Merit and 5 Merit awards to pupils for displaying outstanding contributions through their behaviour and/or academic work. - Merits are also awarded throughout the school day, including breaktimes/lunchtimes - Half termly rewards for Merits received: Bronze, Silver, Gold Thresholds for each milestone will alter based on length of half term. - All pupils to receive a certificate and other graduated forms of reward during the final week of the half term. - At the start of each half term, the Bronze, Silver, Gold milestone thresholds of Merits and rewards are announced and Merits reset. - o Curriculum Awards- celebrated at an awards ceremony during the summer term. - o Positive Postcards and phone calls home - Golden Tickets - Rewards Lessons and activities - o Celebration assemblies - Lucky dips and prize draws - o Points boosters for 100% attendance and 'Zero' demerits - Attendance rewards - ePraise Achievement Badges